PSB Insights: topics

 The article highlights the urgent need to support second-life solutions such as repair, resale and recycling to reduce the environmental cost of premature product replacement.

-Gisele DE CAMPOS RIBEIRO, Insights on workplace location
+Gisele DE CAMPOS RIBEIRO on workplace location

 In an article published in The Conversation France, Gisele DE CAMPOS RIBEIRO, Professor of Marketing at PSB and Dr. Delphine MINCHEMMA, Professor of Strategic Management at EM Normandie, investigate the importance individuals place on their company's location.
 They explore whether there are differences among Europeans on this issue.